dfmoralesb/MPE_tutorials/tutorials/ML.md

 * You can scroll up and down to check all the available options. <p align="center"><img src="images/Iqtree_1.png" alt="IQTREE" width="900"></p>

 * IQ-TREE can be started just by providing the alignment name.
 We can try this with one of the individual alignments.
-IQ-TREE will run a default analyses (i.e. Model selection followed of ML inference using one CPU)
+IQ-TREE will run a default analysis (i.e., Model selection followed by ML inference using one CPU)

 		cd /data_tmp/$USERNAME/data/04_individual_aln